 I belong to a weekly writing workshop who has seen every chapter of my novels.
 I have taken classes from Gotham Writers Workshop, CRAFT TALK, Inked Voices, Jane Friedman, Amy Collins, Chelsea Cain, and Chuck Palahniuk.
 I have invested in quality editors and continue to enhance and strengthen my craft by reading novels by authors I love, subscribing to various forms of continuing education, and reading craft book after craft book.

 WELCOME TO THE AFTERLIFE is a domestic suspense novel that I am actively querying to literary agents.
 STUPID, PRETTY is my humorous, women’s fiction WIP that was accepted into the 2024–2025 StoryStudio Chicago NIAY program—a selective writing cohort led by author Lindsay Hunter that workshops, studies the craft, and provides accountability toward the goal of completing a novel over the span of one year.
+HOW TO MAKE A KILLING IN REAL ESTATE is my newest brain child that I can’t read to my workshop group fast enough.

 Where would I be without the writing community?
 On the couch, miserable, watching too much trash television.